jpincas/ghost/introspect/README.md

 - You are building an API in Go using PostgreSQL and there is a 1:1 relationship between the table (or more likely view) and the JSON your API outputs, this package will basically give you a JSON schema describing your API.
 - You'd like to autogenerate lists or forms in templates or client apps based on the structure of your database tables.

-I wrote this package to provide the JSON schema functionality for [EcoSystem](https://github.com/ecosystemsoftware/ecosystem), which uses JSON output directly from PostgreSQL and pipes it through to a JSON API endpoint with zero manipulation - thus the JSON schema of a table perfectly describes the API endpoint for this table.
+I wrote this package to provide the JSON schema functionality for [ghost](https://github.com/jpincas/ghost), which uses JSON output directly from PostgreSQL and pipes it through to a JSON API endpoint with zero manipulation - thus the JSON schema of a table perfectly describes the API endpoint for this table.

 ## Usage

-Simply call either function with the database connection pointer `core.DB` , the name of your database schema `dbSchema` ('public' if you're not using schemas), the name of the table or view `dbTable`, and the name of the databse role to set e.g.,
+Simply call either function with the database connection pointer `ghost.DB` , the name of your database schema `dbSchema` ('public' if you're not using schemas), the name of the table or view `dbTable`, and the name of the databse role to set e.g.,

 ```
 s, err := GetSchema(db, dbSchema, dbTable, "admin")